-The Company has no operating history (other than the provision of consultancy services to a previous acquisition target) and has not yet acquired a business.
-The Company may not be able to complete an acquisition in a timely manner or at all, or to fund the operations of a target business if it does not obtain additional funding.
+The Company has no operating history (other than, in the past, the provision of consultancy services to a potential target) and has not yet acquired a business.
+The Company may not be able to complete the acquisition of ELG AB in a timely manner or at all, and if it does not it may not be able to find a suitable alternative target and/or meet the costs of acquiring an alternative target business or fund the operations of such an alternative if it does not obtain additional funding.
 If the Company acquires less than either the whole voting control of, or less than the entire equity interest in, a target company or business, its ability to influence the strategy of the target may be limited and third-party minority shareholders may dispute any strategy the Company may have decided to pursue.